Very interesting book The Sum of Small Thing A theory of the Aspirational Class.

 new movement dedicated to picking up good clothes made in USA with good

-The famous brands used in the past for the exclusivity are not anymore a top priority and not searched at all.
+Famous brands loved in the past are not anymore a top priority.

-The trendy bag at the moment is a tote bag, better if it "speaks" about you and your tendencies in terms of policy, environment.
+The trendy bag at the moment is a tote bag, better if it "speaks" about you and your tendencies, policy literature, environment.

 Money spent for unnecessary and expensive objects directed to most important life's sectors.